-The best streets for elegant boutiques and specialty shops are Briennerstrasse, Maximilianstrasse (which also has the leading art galleries), Maffeistrasse, and Theatinestrasse.
-On these streets, all the top European couturiers and Germany’s and Munich’s own designers have shops: Jil Sander, Joop, Bogner, Max Dietl, and Rudolph Moshammer.
+The best streets for elegant boutiques and specialty shops are Briennerstrasse, Maximilianstrasse (which also has the leading art galleries), Maffeistrasse, and Theatinerstrasse.
+On these streets, all the top European couturiers and Germany’s and Munich’s own designers have shops: Jil Sander, Joop, Bogner, Max Dietl, Rudolph Moshammer, et cetera.
 Antiques devotees with deep pockets find what they want on Ottostrasse.
 The biggest concentration of shops selling secondhand goods is on Westenriederstrasse, between the Viktualienmarkt and Isartor.
 The streets radiating out from the Gärtnerplatz roundabout contain a mix of chain stores and trendy independent boutiques.

 Christmas Market in Marienplatz

 Beer-drinkers in Munich have their festival, called Oktoberfest.
 And holiday shoppers have theirs, called the Christkindlmarkt, or Christmas Market.
 From late November through December, Marienplatz, the main square of the inner city, overflows with stalls selling toys, tree ornaments, handicrafts, and a mouthwatering array of traditional snacks and sweets, including gingerbread, sugarcoated almonds, fruitcakes, smoked meats, and piping hot Glühwein, a spiced red wine.
-You may not want to buy anything, but the atmosphere itself is guaranteed to put you in a festive mood.
+Even if you don’t plan to buy anything, the atmosphere itself is guaranteed to put you in a festive mood.